National Memorial for Peace and Justice: Description

 In the central position is the memorial square with 805 hanging steel rectangles, the size and shape of coffins.
-These name and represent each of the counties (and their states) where a documented lynching took place in the United States, as compiled in the EJI study, Lynching in America: Confronting the Legacy of Racial Terror (2017, 3rd edition).
-Each of the steel plates also has the names of the documented lynching victims (or "unknown" if the name is not known).
+These name and represent each of the counties and their states where a documented lynching took place, as compiled in the EJI study, Lynching in America: Confronting the Legacy of Racial Terror (2017, 3rd edition).
+Each of the steel plates has the names of the documented lynching victims (or "unknown" if the name is not known).
 The names and dates of documented victims are engraved on the panels.
 Visitors to the site have commented on how, from afar, the beams look like a forest of hanging bodies, and the replica beams off to the side look like rows of coffins.
 More than 4075 documented lynchings of black people took place between 1877 and 1950, concentrated in 12 Southern states.
 In addition, the EJI has published supplementary information about lynchings in several states outside the South.
 The monument is the first major work in the nation to name and honor these victims.

 The central memorial was designed by MASS Design Group with Lam Partners lighting design, and built on land purchased by EJI.
 Hank Willis Thomas's sculpture, Rise Up, features a wall, from which emerge statues of black heads and bodies raising their arms in surrender to the viewer.
 The piece suggests visibility, which is one of the intentions of the monument.
 The viewer is asked to focus and see the subject of the artwork.
 This is a more current piece commenting on the police violence and police brutality prevalent in the years preceding the memorial.
 Thomas has said about his artwork, "I see the work that I make as asking questions."